surajkareppagol/CreateTT/README.md

 ## Is the time fixed ?

-No, in the console, you can edit the time and subject by yourself.
+No, in the console, you can edit the time and action by yourself.
 (Adding Soon)

 ## What is used in this ?